 In a perfect world you might be able to use that data to fire 20% of your clients, replace them with “better clients” and hence your business would improve.
 In reality life is never that simple.

-This IS however a very handy way to look at your efforts at work because very often an 80% solution is perfectly adequate, and if it can be achieved with 20% of the effort, that would be required for a 100% solution, then that is often a far better answer than expending the other 80% effort to increase from 80% to near perfection.
+This IS however a very handy way to look at your efforts at work because very often an 80% solution is perfectly adequate, and if it can be achieved with 20% of the effort then that is often a good choice.

 This is where business common sense comes into play …